 - Google Credential Provider for Windows (GCPW)—Use Google Account authentication on Windows 10 devices.

 - Windows device management—Manage Windows settings on enrolled devices.

 - Help for GCPW users

-- GCPW (standalone)—Supported editions for this feature: Business Starter, Standard and Plus; Enterprise; Education and Enterprise for Education; G Suite Basic and Business; Essentials; Cloud Identity Free and Premium.
+- GCPW (standalone)—Supported editions for this feature: Business Starter, Standard and Plus; Enterprise; Education Fundamentals, Standard, Teaching and Learning Upgrade and Plus; G Suite Basic and Business; Essentials; Cloud Identity Free and Premium.
 Compare your edition

-- Windows device management (standalone or with GCPW)—Supported editions for this feature: Enterprise; Enterprise for Education; Cloud Identity Premium.
+- Windows device management (standalone or with GCPW)—Supported editions for this feature: Enterprise; Education Standard and Plus; Cloud Identity Premium.
 Compare your edition

 - Windows 10 Pro, Pro for Workstations, Enterprise, or Education, version 1803 or later